Oxy949/foundryvtt-show-me-the-roll/README.md

 * Auto Expand - Automaticly expand dice roll result for you
 * Hide Roll Formula - Hide the dice formula of the roll
-* Hide Small Roll Result - Hide the number right to the dices
+* Hide Subtotal Roll Result - Hide the sub-total result number (right to the dices)
 * Hide Total Roll Result - Hide the bottom result number